sportradar/elixir-workspace/cascade/README.md

   - *Templates as code* - all template files are evaluated using `EEx`, the actual generation code can be modified by overriding the default implementation.
-  - `mix cascade` - a helper mix task for generating code from a template, it supports parsing of CLI options, and automatically generated help message from the template file.
+  - `mix cascade` - a helper mix task for generating code from a template, it supports parsing of CLI options, and automatically generated help messages from the template file.
   - `mix cascade.help` - automatically generate help for your custom templates, similar to `mix help`